Child Custody Relocation Laws

 Maybe.
 The courts make decisions based on what is in the best interests of the child.
-That usually means having both parents live in the same state with shared parenting time and avoiding unnecessary disruption in the child's life.
+That usually means having both parents live in the same state with shared parenting time (joint custody) and avoiding unnecessary disruption in the child's life.
 This helps ensure the child's relationship with both parents remains solid.